KeepersOfWeather/mqtt-friend/README.md

 # MQTT_Coupling

-This couples The Things Network to a database
+This container puts MQTT messages published onto [The Things Network](https://www.thethingsnetwork.org/) into a database ([MariaDB](https://mariadb.org/) in our case).